natcap/invest.users-guide/source/carbonstorage.rst

 Coomes, DA, RB Allen, NA Scott, C. Goulding, and P. Beets.
 2002.
 Designing systems to monitor carbon stocks in forests and shrublands.
 Forest Ecology and Management164:89-108.

 Conte, MN and MJ Kotchen.
 2010.
-Explaining the price of voluntary carbons offsets.
-Climate Change Economics (forthcoming).
+Explaining the price of voluntary carbon offsets.
+Climate Change Economics 1 (2):93-111.

 Capoor, K., and P. Ambrosi.
 State and Trends of the Carbon Market 2008.
 Washington, D.C.: World Bank Institute, 2008 May.